 Dr. Weaver focused his early research on high-energy physics, studying photon production and elementary particles.
-After spending a year and a half as a NATO Fellow at the European Center for Nuclear Research (CERN), in Geneva, Switzerland, he returned to Tufts and began to think about how he could apply his physics background to problems in biology.
+He spent a year and a half as a NATO Fellow at the European Center for Nuclear Research (CERN), in Geneva, Switzerland, where he met his wife, Elena Weaver.
+After his time at CERN, he returned to Tufts and began to think about how he could apply his physics background to problems in biology.
 While he continued to make significant contributions in high-energy physics, for which he received tenure at Tufts in 1969, Dr. Weaver’s interests continued to shift towards some of the key unsolved problems in biology.
 At the University of Rome, Italy, as a visiting CNN Fellow at the Frascati National Laboratory, he became more and more interested in applying his mathematical skills to gain a better understanding of molecular dynamics.
 He visited Dr. Martin Karplus at Harvard during a sabbatical in 1972, and they began a collaboration that culminated in a paper about a then theoretical diffusion-collision model for protein folding (Nature, 1976).
 The Diffusion-Collision Model was ahead of its time because the data needed to test it were not available when it was published in 1976.
 But by the mid-1990s experimental studies had shown that the model did indeed describe the folding mechanism of many proteins.
 The field has been completely transformed in recent years because of its assumed importance for understanding the large number of protein sequences available from genome projects, says Karplus, and because of the realization that misfolding can lead to a wide range of human diseases.

-- 2015 Lecture: Professor Stephen Quake, School of Engineering, Stanford University and Howard Hughes Medical Institute.
+- 2015: Professor Stephen Quake, School of Engineering, Stanford University and Howard Hughes Medical Institute.
 Single Cell Genomics. (video)